sfigg/commercialization-public/docset/manufacture/iot/add-a-registry-setting-to-an-image.md

 3. In File Explorer, move this folder from the **C:\\IoT-ADK-AddonKit\\Source-&lt;arch&gt;\\Packages\\** folder to the **C:\\IoT-ADK-AddonKit\\Common\\Packages\\** folder.

-    This step is recommended when you're building both ARM and x86 devices, and you're creating packages that aren't architecture-specific.
-This lets you reference the new package from any product that you build.
+    We recommend doing this whenever you're adding files or settings that are not architecture-specific.
+This lets you use your new package for both your ARM and x86 projects.

 **Add sample files to the package**